-If your website has content in a different language to its main language, you should tell your users about the change.
-This helps those who use assistive technology to read the full content.
+If your website has content in a different language to its main one, you should tell your users about the change.

-- Add a language attribute to content that is not in the main language.
+- Add a further “lang” attribute to content that is not in the main language.

-- If you have an alternative language version or translation of some content, link to it with the name of the language in that language (for example, ‘Francais’, ‘Deutsch’) and add a language tag to the link.
+If you have an alternative language version or translation of some content, link to it with the name of the language (for example, ‘Francais’, ‘Deutsch’) and add a “lang” tag to the link.